C4Confidence/printf/README.md

-This is a collaborative printf project by Hicham Daoudi and Confidence Aigbedion.
+This project is a collaborative printf project by Hicham Daoudi and Confidence Aigbedion.